Perspective | From prison, a convicted drug dealer designed a board game. It challenges players to go legit.

 How does he make it out?
 How does he go legit?
 Parker could be describing questions he has asked himself in the past few years.
 Even as the 36-year-old tries to market a game that pulls people into the street life, he is trying to escape it.

-When Parker and I talk, the 36-year-old father of two is blunt about his mistakes.
+When Parker and I talk, the father of two is blunt about his mistakes.
 He admits to selling drugs, carrying guns and “making so many selfish decisions” in his past.
 He says his daughter was 4 when he was last arrested and 14 when he was released in 2019 after his sentence was reduced by five years as a result of the First Step Act, which shortens mandatory minimum sentences for nonviolent drug offenses.
 He is now trying to repair that relationship, he says, and remain present for another child who was born a year ago.

 And he is trying to do that while living in a high-cost area with a criminal record and limited résumé.
 In the past two years, since moving in with his brother in Fairfax, Va., Parker has worked at Chipotle, AutoZone and a lawn-spraying service.
 He now holds a job with UPS, and when he’s not working, he tries to take advantage of online learning opportunities.